mattkrick/cashay/README.md

 ## Roadmap to 1.0

-- Subscriptions
 - Fixing `getEntites` in the `mutationHandler`
 - Test coverage at 95%
 - Persisted data and TTL on documents
-- Support directives
+- Support native directives

 ## Deviations from the GraphQL spec

 The following edge cases are valid per the GraphQL spec, but are not supported in Cashay:
 - List of Lists (eg `GraphQLList(GraphQLList(Foo))`).
 I can't think of a good reason to ever do this.
 Storing a 2D graph like this is wrong.
 - Multi-part mutations.
 Combine them into 1 mutation, or call them separately.
 Below is an example of what not to do.
 ```
  mutation {